craftercms/docs/source/new-ia/reference/modules/engine/index.rst

 These files can be accessed by navigating from the Studio Sidebar to |projectTools| ➜ ``Configuration``, then selecting the desired Engine configuration option from the dropdown.

-For more information on how to configure site settings related to Crafter Engine see :ref:`newIa-engine_configuration`
+For more information on how to configure site settings related to Crafter Engine see :ref:`newIa-engine-configuration`

 .. _newIa-engine-project-configuration-guide:
 .. include:: /new-ia/includes/engine-project-configuration.rst